 Advertisement

 Buying Options

-They soaked up ½ cup of water consistently, as well as cleaned up a sticky smoothie effectively.
+They’re a great value.
+These inexpensive towels are surprisingly durable considering their price.
 After running them through the washer (in hot water) and dryer multiple times, we spotted a couple of frayed threads, but the seams held up remarkably well.

-Although these towels are great for cleaning up spills and drying your hands, they are not meant to polish your glassware.
-In our tests, they still deposited lint on glasses after multiple runs through the wash.
-They also aren’t the most attractive towels—some may even argue that they resemble bathroom hand towels.
-But they do come in several colors besides white, which isn’t the case with many other bar mops.
-Like most bar mops, they’re small: about 15 by 17 inches after washing and drying, whereas standard kitchen towels are about 20 by 30 inches.
+Like most bar mops, they’re small.
+After laundering, they measure about 15 by 17 inches, whereas standard kitchen towels are about 20 by 30 inches.
 But if you’re looking to get the job done and aren’t worried about hanging these on display, these are the towels to get.

 Available only in white, these flour sack towels are large and thin, and dry faster than terry cloth.

-Aunt Martha’s Premium Flour Sack Dish Towels are the thickest and highest-quality flour sack towels we’ve ever tested.
+Although Aunt Martha’s Premium Flour Sack Dish Towels can’t mop up a spill as quickly as our other picks, their usefulness for food preparation sets them apart.
 They’re oversized (we recommend the 33- by 38-inch size), lint-free, and finely woven.
 Their absorbency and smoothness make these towels ideal for delicate jobs like wicking excess moisture from tender herbs, lettuces, and berries.
-Although Aunt Martha’s towels can’t mop up a spill as quickly as our other picks, their usefulness for food preparation sets them apart.

-We’ve looked at a few flour sack towels over the years, but none match the performance of Aunt Martha’s.
-Because they’re lint-free, these cloths are great for drying glassware as well as food prep.
-Flour sack cotton is thin, so it’s a good alternative to cheesecloth for straining liquids or wicking excess moisture from cut watery vegetables like eggplant.
-These towels are also great for serving warm dinner rolls at the table.
+They excel at many tasks.
+Because they’re lint-free, these cloths are great for drying glassware.
+Flour sack cotton is thin, so it’s a good alternative to cheesecloth for straining liquids.
+You can also use these to gently dry tender berries, or wick excess moisture from cut watery vegetables like eggplant.
+And they're great for serving warm dinner rolls at the table.

 To show you just how big flour sack towels are, here’s the Aunt Martha’s Premium Flour Sack Dish Towel next to the Williams Sonoma All Purpose Pantry Towel, Crate and Barrel Cuisine Stripe Dish Towel (former runner up pick), and a bar mop (all the towels are folded in half lengthwise).

-Photo: Michelle McSwain
+Advertisement